-Podcast 🎧: Benin has taken off on its digital journey
+Podcast 🎧 & blog: Benin has taken off on its digital journey

 What do a small north-eastern European country and the massive continent of Africa have in common?
 Originally, very little.
 At first glance, even less.
 And still, these two dimensions introduced through only a few words (time and relations) are exactly what’s bringing them closer together.